vmware-tanzu/tanzu-cli/docs/full/context-recommended-plugins.md

 automatically select the right set of plugins and plugin versions for use based on the active context the user is connected to.

-The goals of the Context-Scoped Plugin Installation feature are:
+The goals of the Context-Recommended Plugin Installation feature are:

 As a plugin developer, I want to,